 Fast forward a month and I am chatting to another member of my team about the best way to table topics for discussion with the leadership team and it occurs to me our team meetings have gotten into a bit of a rut.
 There is a lot of "cascading" of information, but nowhere near enough meaningful debate about the system of work.
 And then it came to me - replace the traditional team meeting with Lean Coffee!
 With my self proclaimed brilliant idea in hand, I sought feedback from my team and 10 days later we had our first Leadership Lean Coffee.

 The discussion was great.
 Open, robust debate ensued.
-Actions were taken and decision were made.
+Actions were taken and decisions were made.
 Not bad for our first attempt!
-Having completed the experiment, there was consensus all round that the time was well spent and we would move forward with Leadership Lean Coffee instead of our standard weekly team meeting.
+Having completed the experiment, there was consensus all around that the time was well spent and we would move forward with Leadership Lean Coffee instead of our standard weekly team meeting.